buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcFacilityUsageEnum.md

 # IfcFacilityUsageEnum

-This container defines the different usage types of conveyor segments that can further specify an _IfcFacilityPart_.
+This container defines the different usage types of conveyor segments that can further specify an _IfcFacilityPart_.<!-- end of definition -->

 ## Items